sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

   }, []);
 ```

-In the rendering code of `App`, it is determined whether to render the wallet login component `Auth` or the wallet balance component `Balance` by judging the state of `states.isConnected`.
+In the rendering code of `App`, it is determined whether to render the wallet login component `Auth` or the wallet balance component `Balance` by checking the state of `states.isConnected`.

 ```js
 return (